 Interest rates are managed by assessing the demand for funds, new lending, expected debt repayments and maintaining an adequate portfolio of financial assets and liabilities with a sufficient spread between interest rates on the Group's lending and borrowing.
-Rates are fixed for lending over the term of the contract.
+Interest rates on advances are normally fixed for the life of the advances.
 The Group's bank facilities have a floating interest rate.
 To protect the Group from interest rate volatility on this facility the Group enter into interest rate swaps to hedge at least 40% of the interest rate risk.
-The Group agreed with other parties to exchange, at specified intervals (monthly), the difference between floating contract rates and fixed rate interest amounts calculated by reference to the agreed notional principal amounts.
+The Group agrees with other parties to exchange, at specified intervals (monthly), the difference between floating contract rates and fixed rate interest amounts calculated by reference to the agreed notional principal amounts.
 The Group has not entered into any other derivative transactions.